intermezzio/bb-site/content/features/mechanical.md

 1) Add a head that stays on top

-2) Find more rigid ball or more flexible epoxy
+2) Find a more rigid ball or more flexible epoxy

   Unfortunately, the hamster ball was rather flexible while the epoxy was not.
 This meant as the ball would flex, the epoxy would crack.
 This would leave weird epoxy flakes on the inside of our ball that began to gunk up our wheels.

-3) *** Maybe: redesign motor mounts so that they sit at angle with the ball
+3) Redesign the motor mounts so that the wheels have a larger point of contact with the ball

-not sure why i think this would make it drive better so if you understand why pls elaborate.
+  Right now, each wheel connects to the sphere on only one point.
+Angling the wheels will give more points of contact for a smoother driving experience.